 About the ECT

-The Ecological Continuity Trust was formed in 2008, as a direct response to the loss of long-term experiments throughout the UK.
-We support long-term experiments by providing much needed funds through our grants scheme and emergency repair funds.
+The Ecological Continuity Trust was formed in 2008, as a direct response to the loss of long-term experiments (LTEs) throughout the UK.
+We support LTEs by providing much needed funds through our grants scheme and emergency repair funds.
 We have also established a network of key stakeholders that help champion LTEs and the valuable science they produce.
 Find out about our LTE User Group here.

 Meet the Team